albertcastineira/fundesplai-git-exercises/readme.md

  This command will show our current remote paths.
 If its empty we need to make sure that we add the corresponding remote path with: ```git remote add REPO_NAME GIT_USER:GIT_PATH```

 - We dont have any changes ready to push
  If this is the case we will make sure to add the changes using the previous commands.

+ ## Exercise 4
+ My first exercise with branches